jdiaz97/jdiaz97.github.io/content/projects/_index.md

 <img src="boquilaverse.webp" style="max-width:100%; height:auto; display:block;">
 {% end %}

-A collection of 3D models created for synthetic dataset creation.
+A collection of 3D models created using Gaussian Splatting, and then used for synthetic dataset creation.

+Still in development

 [boquila.org/verse](https://boquila.org/verse)